Iran says it shot down Ukrainian plane in 'disastrous mistake'

 In Twitter messages, angry Iranians asked why the plane was allowed to take off with tensions in Iran so high.

-The plane, a Boeing 737-800 en route for Kiev, came down shortly after take-off from Tehran, when Iran was alert for U.S. reprisals in the hours after it launched rockets at U.S. troops in Iraqi bases.
+The plane, a Boeing 737-800 (BA.N) en route for Kiev, came down shortly after take-off from Tehran, when Iran was alert for U.S. reprisals after launching rockets at U.S. troops in Iraqi bases.

-A group of Iranian protesters demanded Khamenei step down as because of the disaster.
+Ukrainian President Volodymyr Zelenskiy said Iran’s acknowledgement that it shot down the plane was a step in the right direction but he wanted those responsible to be held to account.

-“Commander-in-chief resign, resign,” videos on Twitter showed hundreds of people chanting, in front of Tehran’s Amir Kabir university.
-Reuters could not verify the footage.
+Writing on Twitter after speaking to Rouhani, Zelinskiy demanded that the victims be identified and returned to Ukraine at once.
+“The perpetrators must be held accountable,” he added.

 A senior Trump administration official, who spoke on condition of anonymity, said that “Iran’s reckless actions have again had devastating consequences”.